Ducal Palace of Urbino and Galleria Nazionale delle Marche

-In 1919, the Ducal Palace was transformed into a public museum to accommodate the collection of the Galleria Nazionale delle Marche (National Gallery of the Marche).
+In 1919, the Ducal Palace was converted into a public museum to accommodate the art collection of the Galleria Nazionale delle Marche (National Gallery of the Marche).

 Ducal Palace of Urbino, view from the west; photo: Cristina Carriere

 The Galleria Nazionale delle Marche

 Comprising paintings, sculptures, drawings, coins, and pieces of furniture dating from the 13th to the 18th century, the collection of the Galleria Nazionale delle Marche is a compendium of Italian Renaissance art.

-In the Duke’s apartment – along with the wooden studiolo of Federico, and magnificent inlaid wood panels by Giuliano and Benedetto da Maiano, and Baccio Pontelli – also the enigmatic Flagellation of Christ and the Madonna di Senigallia by Piero della Francesca, as well as the portraits of Federico da Montefeltro and his son Guidobaldo by Pedro Berruguete, are on view.
+The Duke’s apartment – along with the already mentioned wooden studiolo of Federico, and magnificent wood-inlay panels by Giuliano and Benedetto da Maiano, and Baccio Pontelli – also houses the enigmatic Flagellation of Christ and the Madonna di Senigallia by Piero della Francesca, as well as the portraits of Federico da Montefeltro and his son Guidobaldo by Pedro Berruguete.

-The galleries located on the Piano Nobile contain many 16th-century paintings, including masterpieces such as the Portrait of a Young Woman (also known as La Muta) by Raphael, the Resurrection and the Last Supper by Titian.
+The galleries located on the Piano Nobile accommodate many 16th-century paintings, including masterpieces such as the Portrait of a Young Woman (also known as La Muta) by Raphael, the Resurrection, and the Last Supper by Titian.

 The Ideal City, unknown author (varyingly attributed to Piero della Francesca, Francesco di Giorgio Martini, and Leon Battista Alberti), ca.1480-1490, oil on panel

 Urbino, panoramic view of the Cathedral (center) and the Ducal Palace (right); photo: Stephen Lustig

 The famous turreted facade of the Ducal Palace of Urbino; photo: Francesco-Gasparetti